Comment on page

 Users reading your articles are primarily interested in server administration and applications.
 Therefore, our documentation library consists of these major categories:

-Installation Guides are step-by-step installation and configuration instructions.
+- Installation Guides These are step-by-step installation and configuration instructions.

-Quickstart Guides are useful for users who want to have tutorial how to build a blog or similar application using Squidex.
+- Quick-Start Guides These are useful for users who want to use a tutorial on how to build a blog or similar application using Squidex.

-Best Practices are short documents that explain the best way to do a particular task, especially how to gain the best performance with Squidex.
+- Best Practices These are short documents that explain the best way to complete a particular task, especially how to gain the best performance with Squidex.

-Troubleshooting Guides are step-by-step instructions to resolve common problems.
+- Troubleshooting Guides These are step-by-step instructions to resolve common problems.

-Content Modelling Guides are instructions how to model a use case, e.g. a Hotel information portal or ticketing system with Squidex.
+- Content Modelling Guides These are instructions on how to model a use case, e.g. a hotel information portal or ticketing system with Squidex.

-Frequently Asked Questions are common questions with short answers, rarely more than one paragraph, and link to other documents as much as possible.
+- Frequently Asked Questions These are common questions with short answers, rarely more than one paragraph and link to other documents as much as possible.

-There are five steps to the article submission process.
+There are six steps to the article submission process.
 Please save a local copy of your article before submitting it for review.